 If you data doesn’t look like this, you should probably reformat it to appear similarly.
 Calculating an ANOVA in SPSS may be a little difficult with different data formats.

-Like most analyses in SPSS, we are going to start by clicking the Analyze tab at the top, then Compare Means, and then One-Way ANOVA.
+Like most analyses in SPSS, we are going to start by clicking the Analyze tab at the top, then General Linear Model, and then Univariate.